ondras12345/AlarmClock/docs/manual.md

 immediately, otherwise the cursor starts blinking and you should be able to set the value by turning the encoder.
 To stop changing it, press the button again.

+On the alarms screen, the change is applied immediately.
+This can lead to an alarm activating while you are setting it.
+The changes are written to the EEPROM once you return to the home screen.

 See [screens.md](./screens.md) for more details.

 # Serial CLI